Mykrobe-tools/mykrobe-atlas-k8/README.md

 #### Metabase

-Create a database called metabase in mysql `CREATE DATABASE METABASE;`
+Create a database called metabase in mysql `CREATE DATABASE metabase;`

+Grant privileges to mykrobe user `GRANT ALL PRIVILEGES ON metabase.* TO 'mykrobe'@'%';`

 In directory `/static-embassy/metabase`, create a new config file with your setting by copying the sample file for your target environment.